Glennon gets Bears job, RG3 gets walking papers - News 12 Now

 “Every interview that I’ve had since I’ve been here, everyone’s asked me ‘How long are you going to be here?
 Are you going to be a free agent?
 Are you going to test the market?'” he said.
 “It’s all over.
 Today’s been a great day.”

-It was not such a great day for Dolphins safety Isa Abdul-Quddus, Bills safety Corey Graham, and four Rams: center Tim Barnes, tight end Lance Kendricks, defensive lineman Eugene Sims and running back Tre Mason.
+It was not such a great day for Dolphins safety Isa Abdul-Quddus, Bills safety Corey Graham, Colts CB Patrick Robinson and four Rams: center Tim Barnes, tight end Lance Kendricks, defensive lineman Eugene Sims and running back Tre Mason.
 They joined RG3 on the unemployment line.

 For more NFL coverage: www.pro32.ap.org and http://twitter.com/AP_NFL